 As of December 31, 2018, Mr. Nuti and Mr. Fishman were the only named executives with Bonus Bank balances under the EPP.
-As of such date, upon a change in control, these named executives would have been credited with a Bonus Credit, if any, for any performance period (or portion thereof) during which they participated in the EPP, but for which a Bonus Credit has not yet been received through the date of the change in control.
-These named executives generally would also have been paid, within 30 days after the change in control, a lump sum cash payment equal to their entire Bonus Banks without regard to the Cash Flow Test limitation described in the Economic Profit Plan Awards Before 2017 section above.
+Upon a change in control, named executives will be credited with a Bonus Credit, if any, for any performance period (or portion thereof) during which they participated in the EPP, but for which a Bonus Credit has not yet been received through the date of the change in control.
+Named executives generally will be paid, within 30 days after the change in control, a lump sum cash payment equal to their entire Bonus Banks without regard to the Cash Flow Test limitation described in the Economic Profit Plan Awards Before 2017 section above.
 On February 27, 2019, the Committee terminated the EPP.
 For details about final EPP Bonus Bank distributions following such termination, see the 2018 Long-Term Incentives section above.